SkyworkAI/Skywork/README_EN.md

 ```

 ## LoRA Fine-Tuning

-We will demonstrate how to use the Skywork-13B-Base model for LoRA fine-tuning.
+Continuing LoRA pre-training with the Skywork-13B-Base model with LoRA.
 ```bash
 ## preprocess continue pretraining data
 ## Because pre-training data is usually large, we use a script to process the training data separately.